mndpsi/terms-of-service/terms.md

 ## Jurisdiction

-You expressly agree that exclusive jurisdiction for any dispute with the Service or relating to your use of it, resides in the courts of the **[STATE NAME OR JURISDICTION]** and you further agree and expressly consent to the exercise of personal jurisdiction in the courts of the **[STATE NAME OR JURISDICTION]** located in **[CITY AND STATE IF APPLICABLE]** in connection with any such dispute including any claim involving Service.
+You expressly agree that exclusive jurisdiction for any dispute with the Service or relating to your use of it, resides in the courts of the **Alwar Rajasthan 301026** and you further agree and expressly consent to the exercise of personal jurisdiction in the courts of the **Alwar Rajasthan 301026** located in **Alwar Rajasthan 301026** in connection with any such dispute including any claim involving Service.
 You further agree that you and Service will not commence against the other a class action, class arbitration or other representative action or proceeding.

 ## Termination